Zxynine/AnyMacro/README.md

 If that does not apply to you, please report any issues that you find in the add-in on the [Issues](https://github.com/zxynine/AnyMacro/issues) page.

 For better support, please include the steps you performed and the result.
 Also include copies of any error messages.

+## Fusion 360 Quirks

+Be aware of the following quirks in Fusion 360™.

+* Fusion 360™ cannot handle all key combinations.
+Forget Alt+Left to rollback history, because fusion cannot save this combination and it will be broken next time you start the application.

+* Menu items in sub-menus are not always clickable ([bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/api-bug-cannot-click-menu-items-in-nested-dropdown/td-p/9669144)).

 ## Author